 …people in process.

-As for me, I think like a poet, so my process is seeing connections.
+As for me, my process is seeing connections.

-This means seeing new and surprising possibilities between things far apart and things not obviously connected.
+This means seeing new and surprising possibilities between things far apart and seeing things not obviously connected.

 It means seeing what is not yet there as well.